jack-and-rozz/vocabulary_adaptation/README.md

 This is an example of DA from JESC to ASPEC for En-Ja translation.
 If you would like to conduct De-En experiments, change "jesc" and "aspec" in the following commands into "opus_it" and "opus_acquis", respectively.

 ### Data URL

 - JESC (En-Ja): https://nlp.stanford.edu/projects/jesc/data/split.tar.gz
 - ASPEC (En-Ja): https://jipsti.jst.go.jp/aspec
 - OPUS (De-En): https://drive.google.com/file/d/1S48LlMa9RYR9JHQO_KbHdJF8lwVOpLVH/view?usp=sharing

-* **Setup:** Prepare corpora, subword tokenization, embeddings, and binarized dataset in each domain.
+### Setup Prepare corpora, subword tokenization, embeddings, and binarized dataset in each domain.

 ```bash
  # Download the dataset of each domain.
 When trying another dataset, you need to write a script to prepare it by yourself and add the dataset path to 'const.sh'.